Some remarks on nonnil-coherent rings and $\phi$-IF rings: on nonnil-coherent rings

 Let $R$ be an $\NP$-ring and $M$ an $R$-module.
 Set

 An $R$-module $M$ is said to be \emph{$\phi$-torsion} (resp., \emph{$\phi$-torsion free}) provided that $\phi$-$tor(M)=M$ (resp., $\phi$-$tor(M)=0$).
 The classes of $\phi$-torsion modules and $\phi$-torsion free modules constitute a hereditary torsion theory of finite type (see \cite{S79}).
 The rest of this section will give some module-theoretic characterization of nonnil-coherent rings.
-Firstly, we recall the notions of $\phi$-flat modules, nonnil-injective modules and nonnil-FP-injective modules.
+Recall that an $R$-module $M$ is called \emph{$\phi$-flat} provided that $\Tor^R_1(T,M)=0$ for any $\phi$-torsion module $T$ (see \cite{ZWT13}), and is called \emph{nonnil-injective} provided that $\Ext_R^1(T,M)=0$ for any $\phi$-torsion module $T$ (see \cite{ZZ19}).
+Certainly, the class of $\phi$-flat modules is closed under pure sub-modules, extensions and direct limits; the class of nonnil-injective modules is closed under direct products and extensions.